-EVOLUTION

-2021 2020 2021 - 2020

-250.2 (19.2) -

-(1.4) 0.0 -

-0.0 41.4 -100.0%

-9.9 37.1 -73.3%

-(12.2) 141.6 -

-246.6 200.9 22.8%

-250.2 (1.4) 0.0 9.9 (12.2) 250.2 (19.2) (1.4) 0.0 0.0 41.4 9.9 37.1 (12.2) 141.6
+EVOLUTION IN MILLION EUR 2021 2020 2021 - 2020 Result of the year 250.2 (19.2) - Gain on the sale of The Mail Group $^{\scriptscriptstyle (1)}$ (1.4) 0.0 - Impairment on goodwill (2) 0.0 41.4 -100.0% Non-cash impact of purchase price allocation (PPA) (3) 9.9 37.1 -73.3% Remeasurement of assets held for sale at fair value less costs to sell $^{\scriptscriptstyle (4)}$ (12.2) 141.6 - ADJUSTED RESULT OF THE YEAR 246.6 200.9 22.8%

-- (1) On August 5, 2021, bpost US Holdings signed an agreement with Architect Equity for the sale of The Mail Group (IMEX Global Solutions LLC, M.A.I.L.
+(1) On August 5, 2021, bpost US Holdings signed an agreement with Architect Equity for the sale of The Mail Group (IMEX Global Solutions LLC, M.A.I.L.
 Inc and Mail Services Inc.).
 The Mail Group has been deconsolidated as of August 5, 2021 and was transferred to assets held for sale end of June 2021.
-The adjustment of 1.4 mEUR corresponds to the preliminary gain on the disposal of the activities and will be finalised in 2022. - (2) In accordance with IAS 36 and the CGU (cash generating units) impairment testing, goodwill impairments were recognized in 2020 within Mail & Retail as an impairment loss of 28.3 mEUR was recognized for Ubiway Retail and within Parcels & Logistics North America as an impairment loss of 13.0 mEUR was recognized for The Mail Group. - (3) In accordance with IFRS 3 and throughout the purchase price allocation (PPA) for several entities, bpostgroup recognized several intangible assets (brand names, know-how, customer relationships...).
-The non-cash impact consisting of amortization charges on these intangible assets is being adjusted. - (4) bpost executes an active portfolio management strategy to divest non-core assets and/or non-performing assets, so as to allocate capital to the fast growing e-commerce logistics market and to invest further in the opportunity of e-commerce logistics.
+The adjustment of 1.4 mEUR corresponds to the preliminary gain on the disposal of the activities and will be finalised in 2022.

+(2) In accordance with IAS 36 and the CGU (cash generating units) impairment testing, goodwill impairments were recognized in 2020 within Mail & Retail as an impairment loss of 28.3 mEUR was recognized for Ubiway Retail and within Parcels & Logistics North America as an impairment loss of 13.0 mEUR was recognized for The Mail Group.

+(3) In accordance with IFRS 3 and throughout the purchase price allocation (PPA) for several entities, bpostgroup recognized several intangible assets (brand names, know-how, customer relationships...).
+The non-cash impact consisting of amortization charges on these intangible assets is being adjusted.

+(4) bpost executes an active portfolio management strategy to divest non-core assets and/or non-performing assets, so as to allocate capital to the fast growing e-commerce logistics market and to invest further in the opportunity of e-commerce logistics.
 In this context bpost started up the sales process of Ubiway Retail.
 Assets and liabilities of Ubiway Retail were classified as held for sale as per September 30, 2021.
-In December 2021 bpost, Ubiway and Golden Palace signed a binding agreement, this transaction was except for the sale price finalised on February 28, 2022.
+In December 2021 bpost, Ubiway and Golden Palace signed a binding agreement, this transaction was - except for the sale price - finalised on February 28, 2022.
 As the fair value less costs to sell of Ubiway Retail is lower than the carrying value a write down of 7.4 mEUR was recorded.
 On December 23, 2020 bpost and BNP Paribas Fortis (BNPPF) announced a non-binding agreement on the future long-term partnership of bpost bank NV/SA, including the sale of participation from bpost to BNPPF.
-In 2020 the investment in bpost bank has been classified as assets held for sale and the carrying value was reduced to the fair value less costs to sell, hence an impairment loss of 141.6 mEUR based upon the best estimate of bpost at that time had been recognized in 2020.
-In 2021 the agreement has been finalised and on January 3, 2022 the transaction was completed after having obtained the regulatory approvals.
+In 2020 the investment in bpost bank been classified as assets held for sale and the carrying value was reduced to the fair value less costs to sell, hence an impairment loss of 141.6 mEUR based upon the best estimate of bpost at that time had been recognized in 2020.
+In 2021 he agreement has been finalised and on January 3, 2022 the transaction was completed after having obtained the regulatory approvals.
 At year-end 2021 in line with IFRS 36,110, bpost assessed that the impairment loss recognized in 2020 had decreased and bpost estimated the recoverable amount to be 119.5 mEUR, hence a reversal on the impairment loss of 19.5 mEUR has been recognized.